30 Assisted Living Communities near Columbus

 A good part of finding the right assisted living facility for your loved one requires you to complete your own research.
 Fortunately, it's fairly simple to research local facilities to ensure they meet your standards as far as the level of care they provide, cleanliness and maintenance issues.
 The Ohio Department of Health keeps records of complaints filed on assisted living facilities throughout the state, including those from the Columbus area.
 You can also research complaints through the Better Business Bureau of Central Ohio.

 For more detailed reviews, consider using review websites such as Yelp and Google Maps to further your research.
 Seniorly also has reviews for 31 assisted living communities in and around Columbus for you to review.
 These websites typically give you first-hand information from people who have loved ones residing at the community being reviewed.

-Top 10 Questions to Ask While Touring Assisted Living in Columbus
+What Questions Should I Ask When Touring Assisted Living Facilities in Columbus?

 - What is the ratio of staff to residents?